etianen/django-python3-ldap/README.rst

 django-python3-ldap
 ===================

-**django-python3-ldap** provides a Django LDAP user authentication backend for Python 3.
+**django-python3-ldap** provides a Django LDAP user authentication backend for Python 2 and 3.

 Features